ntbrewer/Pyspectr/README.txt

 on the github includes the standard pythons distutils setup script and is also very easy to install.

+!!!
+Now on Pypi.org
+!!!
+All you need now is:
+$ pip3 install Pyspectr
+and you should be good to go.

+or via:
-Ones the required libraries are in place, install the Pyspectr with:
+Once the required libraries are in place, install the Pyspectr with:
     python3 setup.py build
     sudo python3 setup.py install